Autumn Joy Sedum – Why I LOVE it!

 As I brought the plants home, quite a few stems broke and I ended up having unintentional cuttings.

-Dividing Autumn Joy Sedum plants(to get more plants)
+Dividing Autumn Joy Sedum

 I wanted a bunch of plants so I divided the bigger plants.
 All you do is take a spade and split the roots.
 I also have a large steak knife that has been pressed into garden duty.
 Smaller plants can just be divided by cutting the roots apart.
 The shape may look a little odd the first year but, the following year, they regain their nice rounded shape.
 The best time of year to do this is the spring.
 But, I’ve done it from spring to early fall (leaving enough time to let the plant establish) and they’ve all done well!

-Propagating Autumn Joy Sedum Plants from cuttings.
+Propagating from cuttings.

 I took a few leaves off of the lower branches, put them in a mason jar and placed them in a sunny window.

 My dining room window is original to the house.
-It’s 100 years old and a beautiful leaded glass!
+It's 100 years old and a beautiful leaded glass!
+It's a great place to root sedums.

 Planting my Autumn Sedum Joy cuttings.